Free New Hampshire Real Estate Practice Exam

 |---|---|

 | 1.
-Complete Pre-License Education | Complete 40 hours of coursework from a state-approved school covering real estate principles, contracts, finance, and New Hampshire-specific law. |
+Pre-License Education | Complete 40 hours at a state-approved school.
+Topics include principles, contracts, finance, and New Hampshire law. |

 | 2.
-Pass the Licensing Exam | 120-question exam administered by PSI, covering national real estate principles and New Hampshire state law.
-Passing score: 70%. |
+Licensing Exam | Take the 120-question exam through PSI.
+It covers national concepts and New Hampshire state law.
+You need 70% to pass. |

 | 3.
-Submit Your Application | Apply to the New Hampshire Real Estate Commission with your exam results, background check, and required fees. |
+Submit Application | Send your results, background check, and fees to the New Hampshire Real Estate Commission. |

 What to Focus On for the New Hampshire State Exam